Beach Club Vibes

 Purobeach Menorca

 Mornings start with yoga sessions.
 By afternoon, resident DJs shift into deep house.
-The food follows the group's M3 Cuisine concept, pulling from Miami, Melbourne and Marrakech.
-The menú del día gets good feedback for value.
+The food follows the group's M3 Cuisine concept, drawing from Miami, Melbourne and Marrakech.

 Cala Bassa Beach Club

-Cala Bassa Beach Club is on Ibiza's west coast, in a cove with clear turquoise water.
-It's the most-reviewed club on this page with 7,343 Google reviews.
-For the full Ibiza beach club scene, check our dedicated page.
+Cala Bassa Beach Club is on Ibiza's west coast, in a sheltered cove with turquoise water.
+The setup is extensive: sunbeds, hammocks, a spa, a kids area, a sushi bar, a Mediterranean restaurant and multiple bars.
+For the full Ibiza beach club scene, the dedicated page goes deeper.

-Prices are at the €€€ level.
+The most-reviewed club on this page by some distance.
 Free and paid parking both available.
 Wheelchair accessible throughout.
-Reservations accepted.

 Frequently asked questions about Balearic Islands beach clubs